Appearance

 Feedback Loop

-Vim tracks user activity related to gap closure and sends structured feedback files back to the customer.
-These files support ongoing reporting and data quality improvements by indicating which gaps were addressed.
+Vim tracks user activity related to gap/ insight closure and sends structured feedback files back to the customer.
+These files support ongoing reporting and data quality improvements by indicating which gaps/insights were addressed.
 Feedback files are delivered via the same sFTP connection used for data ingestion.

 File Format and Structure